llvm/llvm-project/llvm/docs/LangRef.rst

 ::

-      declare <4 x i32> @llvm.experimental.vector.partial.reduce.add.v2i32.v8i32(<8 x i32> %in)
+      declare <4 x i32> @llvm.experimental.vector.partial.reduce.add.v4i32.v4i32.v8i32(<4 x i32> %accum, <8 x i32> %in)
-      declare <4 x i32> @llvm.experimental.vector.partial.reduce.add.v4i32.v16i32(<16 x i32> %in)
+      declare <4 x i32> @llvm.experimental.vector.partial.reduce.add.v4i32.v4i32.v16i32(<4 x i32> %accum, <16 x i32> %in)
-      declare <vscale x 4 x i32> @llvm.experimental.vector.partial.reduce.add.nxv2i32.nxv8i32(<vscale x 8 x i32> %in)
+      declare <vscale x 4 x i32> @llvm.experimental.vector.partial.reduce.add.nxv4i32.nxv4i32.nxv8i32(<vscale x 4 x i32> %accum, <vscale x 8 x i32> %in)
-      declare <vscale x 4 x i32> @llvm.experimental.vector.partial.reduce.add.nxv4i32.nxv16i32(<vscale x 16 x i32> %in)
+      declare <vscale x 4 x i32> @llvm.experimental.vector.partial.reduce.add.nxv4i32.nxv4i32.nxv16i32(<vscale x 4 x i32> %accum, <vscale x 16 x i32> %in)

 Overview:
 """""""""

-The '``llvm.vector.experimental.partial.reduce.add.*``' intrinsics do an integer ``ADD`` reduction of subvectors within a vector, returning each scalar result as a lane within a vector.
-The return type is a vector type with an element-type of the vector input and a width a factor of the vector input (typically either half or quarter).
+The '``llvm.vector.experimental.partial.reduce.add.*``' intrinsics perform an integer ``ADD`` reduction of subvectors within a vector, before adding the resulting vector to the provided accumulator vector.
+The return type is a vector type that matches the type of the accumulator vector.

 Arguments:
 """"""""""

-The argument to this intrinsic must be a vector of integer values.
+The first argument is the accumulator vector, or a `zeroinitializer`.
+The type of this argument must match the return type.
+The second argument is the vector to reduce into the accumulator, the width of this vector must be a positive integer multiple of the accumulator vector/return type.

 '``llvm.experimental.vector.histogram.*``' Intrinsic